Azure/InnovationEngine/scenarios/ocd/CreateAKSDeployment/README.md

 5. Upate Voting App Application to use Cert-Manager to obtain an SSL Certificate.

-    The full YAML file can be found in `azure-vote-nginx-ssl-yml`
+    The full YAML file can be found in `azure-vote-nginx-ssl.yml`
 ```bash
 envsubst < azure-vote-nginx-ssl.yml | kubectl apply -f -
 ```